MicrosoftDocs/quantum-docs/articles/user-guide/machines/noise-simulator.md

 noise_model = qsharp.experimental.get_noise_model()
 ```
 > [!NOTE]
-> If you are using Jupyter Notebooks to develop you Python program, you use the `%noise_model --set-by-name` magic command to initialize the noise model to an ideal model.
+> If you are using Jupyter Notebooks to develop your Python program, you use the `%noise_model --set-by-name` magic command to initialize the noise model to an ideal model.

 This noise model is represented as a Python dictionary from preparations, measurements, and gates to Python objects representing the noise in each.
 For example, in the ideal noise model, the <xref:Microsoft.Quantum.Intrinsic.H> is simulated by a unitary matrix: